Sonic the Hedgehog Triple Trouble

 The game contains 6 Chaos Emeralds total, 5 of which are collected in Special Stages.
 To access a Special Stage, find the Warp Gate Item monitor: there's a single Gate hidden in the first two Acts of each Zone.
 If there at least 50 rings in the inventory when the Warp Gate Item monitor is broken a circle of stars appears which is the entry way to the Special Stage.
 There are three sidescrolling special stages and two 3rd person stages in which Sonic or Tails pilots the Tornado collecting rings.
 The last Emerald is obtained automatically after defeating Robotnik in the final level.

-The Pogo Spring and Rocket shoes from Sonic Chaos return.
-Warp Gates are new to the game and grant the player the ability to warp to the Special stage if 50 rings are collected before breaking it.
-There are two vehicles, the Screw Shoes in Tidal Plant, and Snowboard in Robotnik Winter which can only be used by Sonic.
-The Rocket Shoes are also a Sonic only item.
-Tails has an exclusive item called the High Speed Helitail which acts the same as Sonic's Rocket Shoes.
+The Pogo Spring and Rocket Shoes from Sonic Chaos return.
+Warp Gates are new to the game and grant the player the ability to warp to the Special stage if 50 rings are collected before breaking monitors depicting a Chaos Emerald.
+There are two vehicles, the Propeller Shoes in Tidal Plant Zone, and the Snowboard in Robotnik Winter Zone which can only be used by Sonic.
+The Rocket Shoes are also a Sonic-only item.
+Tails has an exclusive item called the Hyper Heli-Tails which acts the same as Sonic's Rocket Shoes, and his own exclusive vehicle, the Sea Fox.
 There are also Time Item boxes which can be found in the side scrolling Bonus Stages and will revert the time back to 1:30.